 My eyebrows soared up my forehead as I scrutinized the note and then the door.
 What the heck was I walking into?
 An image of chickens and clowns dancing around the Danger Room lit up in my mind.
 I rolled my eyes at my own stupidity and punched in my security code.

 The doors hissed opened, allowing me to step through, and then slid shut.
 My eyes took a second to react to the dim light, and just to be safe, I went black.
-It was dark like a football field being lit by a single candle on a moonless night.
+It was dark like a football field being lit by a single candle on a moonless night and my black form's eyesight in low light was much better.

 Ooookay, I thought to myself, studying the room over again, this is just weird.